-Running bigger monolithic applications like SAP in Kubernetes is always challenging especially In two areas.
-1. Containerizing and running bigger application.
-2. Handling scaling of the application.
-This blog post will discuss about how to run SAP on kubernetes in different way by decoupling the data/application with OS and scaling techniques of application to address above 2 issues.
+Containerizing and running bigger monolithic applications like SAP in Kubernetes is always challenging.
+This blog post will discuss about how deploy and run SAP on Kubernetes by decoupling the data/application with OS and scaling techniques of application.
 I have been working on various SAP on kubernetes PoCs to test different scenarios.
 In this blog post i am going to share my findings in deployment and scaling of SAP on Kubernetes.

 SAP S/4HANA and Google cloud platform/Google Kubernetes Engine were used in all my proof of concepts to evaluate SAP deployment in Kubernetes, automatic scaling and scale back of SAP application instances.